 Meet the Leadership Team

-CSI is the leading provider of one-to-one individualised support in South Australia.
-Emma is leading the business reorientation of CSI towards success in the changed environment of the National Disability Insurance Scheme.
+Community Support are the leading provider of one-to-one individualised support in South Australia.
+Emma is leading the business reorientation towards success in the changed environment of the National Disability Insurance Scheme.

 Emma has vast experience across multiple industry sectors including Government, Local Government, Multi-National Listed companies, National Audit, Treasury, Energy and Commercial Parking.
-Emma immigrated with her family to Adelaide in Dublin in late 2011.
+Emma emigrated from Dublin in late 2011 in search of the Adelaide sunshine.
 After a short spell with local government, Emma turned her experienced hand to the not-for-profit sector.

 During her career, Emma has delivered significant improvements in financial performance converting deficits to substantial surpluses and achieving exceptional growth in net assets.
 Emma has a wealth of experience developing and delivering ambitious financial and technology strategies, sustainability, service improvement and business growth.